- Strings

 Motivation for StringBuilder

-Full example solution if your interested below.
+Full example solution if you are interested below.

 using System;